krystal2710/README/README.md

 <h3>Outside of work</h3>

-- [Yoga With Adriene] (https://www.youtube.com/user/yogawithadriene) 🧘 is my fav channel
+- <a href="https://www.youtube.com/user/yogawithadriene">Yoga With Adriene</a> 🧘 is my fav channel
 - Escape Room 🧩 is my to-go place with friends